 The Nike Romaleos 3 were designed as a hybrid lifting shoe, which means they can be used for a variety of strength sports.
 There a few key differences in the Nike Romaleos 3s compared to the 2s.
 For starters, the Romaleos 3 model offers one strap in the middle of the shoe, as opposed to the Romaleos 2’s two straps.
 Also, Nike added their signature Flywire material to enhance this shoe’s flexibility and decrease their weight.

 How do the Nike Romaleos 3s stack up against other hybrid models and Olympic lifting specific shoes?
+Below we’ll deep dive into the nitty-gritty details of Nike Romaleos 3!

 How Much Do the Nike Romaleos 3 Weigh?